£43 Find Cheap Flights from Dublin to Canary Islands

 The cheapest time of day to fly to Canary Islands is generally in the afternoon, when retur flights cost £237 on average.
 Morning departures are around 25% cheaper than evening flights, on average.
 The most expensive time of day to fly to Canary Islands is generally in the evening, which is peak travel time and where the average cost of a ticket is £438.

-Top 4 airlines serving from Dublin to Canary Islands
+Reviews of the top airlines flying from Dublin to Canary Islands

 See real verified KAYAK customer reviews for airlines flying from Dublin to Canary Islands.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.